Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1.1/build.typ

     - Before building anything new on the bot, the team wants to make sure everything works first.
 This took some time.
     - Properly wire everything
     - Reattach the wheels because they were loose
-      - We feared that they will come off mid match
+      - We feared that they will come off mid matches

     == Materials